Battle of Munda

 The Battle of Munda (17 March 45 BC), in southern Hispania Ulterior, was the final battle of Caesar's civil war against the leaders of the Optimates.
 With the military victory at Munda and the deaths of Titus Labienus and Gnaeus Pompeius (eldest son of Pompey), Caesar was politically able to return in triumph to Rome, and then govern as the elected Roman dictator.
-Subsequently, the assassination of Julius Caesar began the Republican decline that led to the Roman Empire, initiated with the reign of the emperor Augustus.
+Subsequently, the assassination of Julius Caesar furthered the long Republican decline that led to the Roman Empire, initiated with the reign of the emperor Augustus.

 Prelude

 The republicans had initially been led by Pompey, until the Battle of Pharsalus in 48 BC and Pompey's death soon afterwards.
 However, in April 46 BC, Caesar's forces destroyed the Pompeian army at the Battle of Thapsus.

 After this, military opposition to Caesar was confined to Hispania (the Iberian Peninsula, comprising modern Spain and Portugal).
 During the Spring of 46 BC, two legions in Hispania Ulterior, largely formed by former Pompeian veterans enrolled in Caesar's army, had declared themselves for Gnaeus Pompeius (son of Pompey the Great) and driven out Caesar's proconsul.
 Soon they were joined by the remnants of the Pompeian army.
 These forces were commanded by the brothers Gnaeus and Sextus Pompeius (sons of Pompey), Publius Attius Varus and by the talented general Titus Labienus, who had been one of the most trusted of Caesar's generals during the Gallic Wars.
 Using the resources of the province, they were able to raise an army of four legions.
 These were the two original veteran legions, a legion formed from the survivors of Thapsus, and an additional legion recruited from Roman citizens and local inhabitants.
 They took control of almost all Hispania Ulterior, including the important Roman colonies of Italica and Corduba (the capital of the province).
 Caesar's generals Quintus Fabius Maximus and Quintus Pedius did not risk a battle, and remained encamped at Obulco (present-day Porcuna), about 35 mi east of Corduba, requesting help from Caesar.

 Thus, Caesar was forced to move from Rome to Hispania to deal with the Pompeius brothers.
 He brought three trusted veteran legions (X Equestris, V Alaudae and VI Ferrata) and one of the newer legions III Gallica, but in the main was forced to rely on the recruits already present in Hispania.
 Caesar covered the 1500 mi from Rome to Obulco in less than one month, arriving in early December (he immediately wrote a short poem, Iter, describing this journey).
 Caesar had called for his great-nephew Octavian to join him, but due to his health, Octavian was only able to reach him after the conclusion of the campaign.